-If you’re thinking of coming to the UK to study engineering, first you’ll need to narrow it down to exactly what kind of engineering course you’d like to take.
-While all engineering courses combine mathematics, science and technology in varying amounts, each of these degree types differs greatly from the others.
-Engineering courses in UK can be broadly separated into four main subtypes; here’s a brief overview of the most popular engineering degrees in the UK and where they might take your career.
+If you’re thinking of coming to the UK to study engineering, first you’ll need to narrow it down to precisely what kind of engineering course you’d like to take.
+While all engineering courses combine mathematics, science, and technology in varying amounts, each of these degree types differs significantly from the others.
+Engineering courses in the UK can be broadly separated into four main subtypes; here’s a brief overview of the most popular engineering degrees in the UK and where they might take your career.

 Mechanical engineering is a versatile and highly useful branch of engineering which focuses on the design of mechanical systems.
-On this course, you will study thermodynamics, materials science, structural analysis, and kinematics.
-Mechanical engineering degrees can lead to careers in a wide range of industries including aeronautics, nuclear power, nanotechnology and manufacturing.
+In this course, you will study thermodynamics, materials science, structural analysis, and kinematics.
+Mechanical engineering degrees can lead to careers in a wide range of industries, including aeronautics, nuclear power, nanotechnology, and manufacturing.

-Civil engineering degrees will train you to design and develop infrastructures such as roads, buildings, transport systems and pipe networks.
+Civil engineering degrees will train you to design and develop infrastructures such as roads, buildings, transport systems, and pipe networks.
 On a civil engineering course, you will study mechanics, hydraulics, geotechnics, materials science, and you will also learn computer-aided design skills.
-Civil engineering graduates will usually go on to work for design and construction companies, an industry which is always in need of new talent.
+Civil engineering graduates will usually go on to work for design and construction companies, an industry that is always in need of new talent.

 Electrical engineering focuses on the production and supply of electrical power on a larger scale.
-If you’re good at physics and have a keen interest in electrical systems and the future of energy, then you might find electrical engineering to be an interesting degree path.
-Electrical engineers often graduate into the energy sector, though the skills learned on the course will be applicable to a wide range of other technical fields, too.
+If you’re good at physics and have a keen interest in electrical systems and the future of energy, then you might find electrical engineering to be an exciting degree path.
+Electrical engineers often graduate into the energy sector, though the skills learned on the course will apply to a wide range of other technical fields, too.

 Of course, this doesn’t cover everything.
-You can study a range of engineering courses which focus on specific markets, from aeronautical engineering to geotechnical engineering.
-It’s important to choose an engineering course which interests you, as well as one which opens up an attractive career path after graduation.
+You can study a range of engineering courses that focus on specific markets, from aeronautical engineering to geotechnical engineering.
+It’s essential to choose an engineering course that interests you, as well as one that opens up an attractive career path after graduation.